WebDevEtc/BlogEtc/README.md

-## How to install BlogEtc
+## How to install BlogEtc to your laravel app

-Please see our [BlogEtc Laravel Blog Package Documentation](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app) for install instructions.
+Please see our [BlogEtc Laravel Blog Package Documentation/install guide](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide) for install instructions.
 (It is very simple - done via composer/artisan commands, plus adding one method to your \App\User model (`canManageBlogEtcPosts()` which should return `true` if this user can manage the blog).

 ## How to customise the blog views/templates

-This is easy to do, and further detail can be found in our  [BlogEtc Laravel Blog Package Documentation](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app).
+This is easy to do, and further detail can be found in our  [BlogEtc Laravel Blog Package Documentation](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#guide_to_views).

 But to give a quick overiew, find the .blade.php file that you want to replace, and create it in `/resources/views/vendor/blogetc/` directory.
 Because all the main views use the `view("blogetc::$view")` method (with `::`), Laravel will first look in your `/resources/views/vendor/blogetc/` directory before it looks in the package's `/webdevetc/blogetc/src/Views/' directory.
 More details about this in our docs.